 Here are the 7 best natural remedies that can reduce your sweating.

-In my list of natural remedies for hyperhidrosis, the first one is definitely food.
+In my list of natural solutions for hyperhidrosis, the first one is definitely food.
 Primary hyperhidrosis can be reduced by eating whole, raw, fresh, unprocessed foods.
 The saying “You are what you eat” is so true when it comes to sweating.

 Your diet has an effect on your health, your skin, your body complexion, your mood and many more, even how much you sweat.